Skip to primary navigation Skip to content Skip to footer

 Where Do Whale Sharks Live?

 For interested travelers, whale sharks are plentiful off the coast of India, the Maldives, South Africa, Belize, and Southeast Asia.
-However, whale sharks will migrate to mating grounds and to find food.
+However, whale sharks migrate to mating grounds to find food.

 Whale sharks usually stick to shallow waters because that is where their primary food sources thrive.
 Lucky divers can see a shark firsthand if they hang around lagoons or coral long enough.
 While the animal can dive to 1,900 meters, it rarely tests its limits.

-When whale sharks migrate, they take part in one of the longest migrations of the animal kingdom.
-The migration can span 20,000 km and can take as many as 841 days for some subgroups.
+When whale sharks migrate, they participate in one of the longest migrations in the animal kingdom.
+The migration can span 20,000 km and take as many as 841 days for some subgroups.

 What Do Whale Sharks Eat?